itnifl/myMovieApi/README.md

 	3. Perl scripts for for pre-made functionality.
 	4. Mongodb for caching

 ### NB!!
-This code works as is, but the following is missing:
+This code works as is, but more can be added:
-	1. Several routes for different html templates can be used and added.
-These functionalities do not exist yet, but will be added whenever I feel like it.
+- Several routes for different html templates can be used and added.
+- Various other things in my private notes.

 Prerequisites